jordanbean-msft/AspNetCoreAppRolesFineGrainedApi/README.md

 ## Azure Active Directory configuration

-To use this example, you will need to configure Azure Active Directory
+To use this example, you will need to configure an Azure Active Directory App Registration/Service Princpal & AAD groups.

 ### Create App Registration & configure